grigorye/TMBuddy/README.md

 ## Troubleshooting

 - Sometimes attempt to toggle sticky exclusion results in nothing.
 Try re-adding the monitored folders in this case.
+- If attempt to change fixed-path exclusion fails, please add TMBuddy.app (in addition to .appex) to the [list of applications eligible for full disk access](x-apple.systempreferences:com.apple.preference.security?Privacy_AllFiles) and make sure the access is enabled.

 ## TODO